klebster2/vimrc/README.md

 ### Completion menu for LSP and CMP

-Note that this applies to completions _in Insert Mode only_, when the cmp popup menu _is visible_.
+Note that this applies to _Insert Mode_ completions only, and especially when the cmp popup menu _is visible_.

 [Nvim-Cmp](https://github.com/hrsh7th/nvim-cmp) is an autocompletion engine.